genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 ..
 TODO this is a tutorial on data flows !!!!!!
 ..
 TODO tips: depending on the technology (WGS, WES, Microbiome, etc. data) and Organism, you can expect warnings and faiures as well

-The usual first step of any NGS data analysis is quality control of raw sequencing reads.
+**Action**: to perform quality control (QC) of raw sequencing reads.
 According to the "garbage in, garbage out" rule, if we begin our analysis with poor quality reads, we shouldn’t expect great results at the end.
 Luckily, there are a few procedures that can be used to improve the data quality if that proves to be unsatisfactory.

 The tool used for raw reads quality check is **FastQC Report** app, based on the `FastQC tool`_ developed by Simon Andrews at the Babraham Institute.